Stably semiorthogonally indecomposable varieties: Families of NSSI schemes

+In this section, we show that the converse to Theorem~\ref{thm: main theorem} does not hold.
+In Theorem~\ref{impl: family of nssi varieties}, we give a new way to construct NSSI schemes, and the resulting schemes do not necessarily admit finite maps to abelian varieties.
+Namely, we show that the total space of a flat proper family of NSSI schemes over a NSSI base is itself a NSSI scheme.
+This can be applied, for example, to the Albanese map of a bielliptic surface: all fibers are elliptic curves, and the base of the fibration is an elliptic curve.
+This example is discussed in more detail in Corollary~\ref{cor: bielliptic}.

-\begin{theorem}[{ = Theorem~\textup{\ref{thm: family of nssi varieties}}}] Let $\pi\colon Y \to B$ be a flat proper morphism of smooth proper varieties over an algebraically closed field $\k$.
-Assume that~$B$ is NSSI and that for any~$\k$-point~$b \in B$ the fiber~$Y_b := \pi^{-1}(b)$ is a smooth proper NSSI variety.
+\begin{theorem}[{ = Theorem~\textup{\ref{thm: family of nssi varieties}}}] Let $\pi\colon Y \to B$ be a flat proper morphism of quasi-compact separated schemes over a field $\k$.
+Assume that~$B$ is a regular\footnote{Previous version of the paper omitted this hypothesis.
+See Erratum at the end.} NSSI scheme and that for any closed point~$b \in B$, the fiber~$Y_b := \pi^{-1}(b)$ is a NSSI scheme over the field $\k(b)$.
 Then~$Y$ is NSSI. \end{theorem}

 \begin{proof} Let $\mathfrak{D}$ be a $Y$-linear category which is proper over $Y$ and has a classical generator.
-Let~$\mA \subset \mathfrak{D}$ be a left-admissible subcategory.
-Via the morphism~$\pi\colon Y \to B$ we may consider~$\mathfrak{D}$ as a~$B$-linear subcategory.
-Since~$\pi$ is a proper flat morphism, the category $\mathfrak{D}$ is proper over $B$ \cite[Lem.~4.9]{noncommutativehpd}.
-By assumption $B$ is NSSI, which implies that the left-admissible subcategory $\mA \subset \mathfrak{D}$ is closed under the action of $\Perf(B)$.
-By Proposition~\ref{prop: induced linearity homotopically} this implies that $\mA$ can be considered as a $B$-linear category.
+Let~$\mA \subset \mathfrak{D}$ be a left admissible subcategory.
+Via the morphism~$\pi\colon Y \to B$, we may consider~$\mathfrak{D}$ as a~$B$-linear category.
+Since~$\pi$ is a proper flat morphism, the category $\mathfrak{D}$ is proper over $B$; see \cite[Lemma~4.9]{noncommutativehpd}.
+By assumption, $B$ is NSSI, which implies that the left admissible subcategory $\mA \subset \mathfrak{D}$ is closed under the action of $\Perf(B)$.
+By Proposition~\ref{prop: induced linearity homotopically}, this implies that $\mA$ can be considered as a $B$-linear category.
 In particular, it is valid to consider the base change of $\mA$ along an arbitrary map to $B$.